 The day begins somehow in mellow fashion, as we know we have lots of fun downhill sections and some modest climbs on the 56km to Xiaojin.
-We are already in the Kham region, also known as East Tibet.
-Mao borrowed a lot of his evil ideas from the european imperialist and his buddy Stalin, so when he decided to create “Tibet”, he took away large chunks of it and put it in the neighbouring provinces.
+We are already in the Tibet Kham region, also known as East Tibet.
+Mao borrowed a lot of his evil ideas from the European imperialist and his buddy Stalin, so when he decided to create “Tibet”, he took away large chunks of it and put it in the neighboring provinces.
 This way northwestern Yunnan, Western Sichuan, Gansu and pretty much all Qinghai (except maybe Xining area) are in fact Tibet.
 It is famously difficult to escape the complicated and pricey bureaucracy and get independent visa to cycle the Autonomous Region proper, so we have decided to come here.
 The Kham are culturally related to, even if not exactly identical to the Tibetans in Lhasa’s country.
 This part of China is completely new to us.

 Tibetans love to settle in deep gorges or on high grasslands and mountain passes, places where autumn should be a great time to visit.
 Once out of Rilong, their typical stone houses (diaofang) start popping.